Reactive-Extensions/RxToBand/README.md

 # RxToBand
 Reactive Extensions (Rx) support for the Microsoft Band

 Adds a few extension methods for the IBandSensor<T> interface in the Microsoft Band SDK to enable writing reactive queries against the sensors.
+This is a quick preview of what's possible with Rx and the Band SDK; the APIs provided here are subject to change.

 A simple example of a reactive query is shown below: